 ranging from consulting and training

 Sessions for leaders in educational institutions starting from elementary level, youth, students, to academia, municipalities, media representatives, cultural promoters and all other

 Blog posts, videos, inTalk-interviews with professionals are shared on ACD-media pages with wider audiences.

 Initiative in Austria for the improvement

-of the employment opportunities for professionals from Art/Culture through cross-sectoral partnerships KuBiPa2030
+of the employment opportunities for professionals from Art/Culture & blind young students & professionals through cross-sectoral partnerships KuBiPa2030